apache/nuttx/boards/arm/samv7/samv71-xult/README.txt

 Program FLASH Access
 ====================
-An on-chip FLASH driver was added and verifed on 2015-11-13.
+An on-chip FLASH driver was added and verified on 2015-11-13.
 These configuration options were enabled to test the on-chip FLASH support:

   CONFIG_MTD_PROGMEM=y